episode6/disposables/README.md

 }
 ```

-There is also a `HasDisposables` interface which also extends `Disposable` and adds the method `boolean flushDisposed()` (RootDisposableCollection implements HasDisposables).
-HasDisposables are treated just like CheckedDisposables (in a disposable collection) where if `flushDisposed()` returns true, the object is considered disposed and it's removed from the collection.
+There is also a `HasDisposables` interface which also extends `Disposable` and adds the method `boolean flushDisposed()` (DisposableManager implements HasDisposables).
+A DisposableManager will treat HasDisposables just like CheckedDisposables, where if `flushDisposed()` returns true, the object is considered disposed and it's removed from the collection.
 The only real difference between `CheckedDisposable` and `HasDisposables` is the implied contract of what their respective methods do/don't do.

 ### Disposable Futures
 The `disposable-futures` module adds support for `DisposableFuture<V>`, an extension of [guava](https://github.com/google/guava)'s `ListenableFuture<V>`.
 It works by implementing `HasDisposables` and maintaining its own internal collection of disposables.
 Whenever a listener is added to it, the Runnable is wrapped in a DisposableRunnable and added to the internal collection before being added to the underlying future.
 This allows the DisposableFuture to effectively cancel all its callbacks upon disposal and release those references.

-It's important, when dealing with DisposableFutures, that you finish adding listeners/callbacks to them before adding them to a RootDisposableCollection.
+It's important, when dealing with DisposableFutures, that you finish adding listeners/callbacks to them before adding them to a DisposableManager.
 This is because a DisposableFuture will become disposed if `flushDisposed()` is called and the underlying collection of disposables is/becomes empty.

 See the [DisposableFutures](disposable-futures/src/main/java/com/episode6/hackit/disposable/future/DisposableFutures.java) class for available utility methods for working with DisposableFutures.